 Students can take available CTO at any time in the program.
-CTO must be taken in increments of at least one half hour.

 Students are required to make up any clinical hours missed above and beyond the allotted 40 hours and the clinical grade will be affected as indicated in the Clinical Absence-Grade Status Policy.